Energy efficiency in mechanical refrigeration systems for the meat industry

 Examples;

-4. Arrange the system so that it can operate at low condensing pressure during off-peak ambient conditions.
-By operating at a pressure of 687 kNm** (100 psig) during condensing instead of 1275 kNm** (185 psigl, the design value, the energy requirements are reduced by 30% or more.
+4. Arrange the system for low condensing pressure during off-peak ambient conditions.
+Operating at a pressure of 687 KNM** (100 PSIG) during condensing instead of 1275 KNM** (185 PSIG) reduces the energy requirements' design value by 30% or more.

 5. Install a programmable computer to control the entire refrigeration system.
-Operating costs have been reduced dramatically by proper programming of all system functions to use the minimum of energy.
+Properly programming all system functions to use the minimum amount of energy has reduced operating expenses dramatically.

-6. Initiate a maintenance and operation system geared to the efficient use of every kilowatt of electricity.
-Good maintenance of the refrigeration plant will reduce the use of energy.
+6. Initiate a maintenance and operating system to efficiently use every kilowatt of electricity.
+Good maintenance of the refrigeration plant will reduce energy use.

-7. If your plant requires hot water, another energy saver is a heat recovery system.
-This principle could be applied at the following stages; at high stage compressor discharge; booster compressor discharge; in the refrigerant condensing system; at the screw compressor oil cooler and at the reciprocating and rotary compressor jackets.
+7. If your plant requires hot water, a heat recovery system is another energy saver.
+This principle could be applied at the following stages; at high stage compressor discharge; booster compressor discharge; in the refrigerant condensing system; at the screw compressor oil cooler, and in the reciprocating and rotary compressor jackets.

-In general, incoming water can be heated from 10°C inlet to a maximum of about 60°C. In an ammonia system, approximately 0,7 kWh of heat can be recovered for each compressor kWh power for boiler make-up, scalding systems, clean-up, and domestic hot water, etc.
+In general, incoming water can be heated from 10 °C inlet to a maximum of about 60 °C. In an ammonia system, approximately 0.7 kWh of heat can be recovered for each compressor kWh power for boiler make-up, scalding systems, clean-up, domestic hot water, etc.

 In most areas, a heat recovery system can be paid for out of savings in energy within one to two years.
 This payout time is rapidly reducing:

 Mechanical refrigeration is the least expensive way to chill or freeze a food product.
 It uses less energy than any other system.
-What follows are some basic comparisons between mechanical refrigeration, liquid carbon dioxide, and liquid nitrogen.
+Some basic comparisons between mechanical refrigeration, liquid carbon dioxide, and liquid nitrogen follow.

-The costs of liquid carbon dioxide normally vary according to the plant location and transportation costs.
-However, in general, the costs vary from 24 pounds' to 3 pounds' delivered and as energy costs increase these prices must rise.
+The costs of liquid carbon dioxide typically vary according to the plant location and transportation expenses.
+However, in general, the costs range from 24 pounds to 3 pounds for delivery, and as energy costs increase, these prices must rise.
 The production of liquid carbon dioxide is energy intensive.
-The electrical energy required to produce liquid carbon dioxide equivalent to that provided by a mechanical system is more than double.
+The electrical power required to produce liquid carbon dioxide equivalent to that provided by a mechanical system is more than double.
 And this is just the start.
-Some five to seven years ago the cost of transportation of liquid carbon dioxide exceeded the cost of production and nowadays the cost of gasoline and diesel fuel is going up even more rapidly.
-Liquid carbon dioxide costs will rise and probably at a rate much faster than electrical costs.
+Some five to seven years ago, the cost of transportation of liquid carbon dioxide exceeded the cost of production.
+The cost of gasoline and diesel fuel is increasing even more rapidly.
+Liquid carbon dioxide costs will rise, and probably at a rate much faster than electrical costs.

-Most of the same analysis that applies to liquid carbon dioxide applies to liquid nitrogen.
-Liquid nitrogen is even more energy intensive than liquid carbon dioxide.
-Here again, costs vary from 2cents/pound to 5cents/pound depending upon the proximity of liquid nitrogen production to the user, the local electricity costs, the competitive situation and the quantity used.
-Liquid nitrogen is normally the product
+Most of the same analysis applies to liquid carbon dioxide and liquid nitrogen.
+Liquid nitrogen is even more energy-intensive than liquid carbon dioxide.
+Here again, costs vary from 2 cents/pound to 5 cents/pound depending upon the proximity of liquid nitrogen production to the user, the local electricity costs, the competitive situation, and the quantity used.
+Liquid nitrogen is usually

 designed to produce oxygen for a chemical or another process.
-Assuming that the pure nitrogen is available free, the actual electrical energy required to produce an equivalent amount of cooling as a mechanical system is approximately ten or more times.
-Thus, the costs are certain to rise at a rate much higher than mechanical systems.
-Again, liquid nitrogen is normally transported by truck or rail and this cost is rising at a rapid rate.
+Assuming that pure nitrogen is free, the electrical energy required to produce an equivalent amount of cooling as a mechanical system is approximately ten or more times the amount of cooling needed.
+Thus, the costs will rise much higher than those of mechanical systems.
+Again, liquid nitrogen is usually transported by truck or rail, and this cost is increasing rapidly.

 In general, if we assume the costs of mechanical freezing may be scored as one, using liquid carbon dioxide would be scored as two or three, and with liquid nitrogen, the cost would be four or five.

-For some reason, we in the refrigeration industry have been trying to freeze everything that comes along in the area of food products since it was discovered about 1848 that food could be preserved by reducing its temperature to - 17°C and could be preserved for long periods of time.
-Quite often we forget that not every item needs to be frozen to be preserved for the time period to which existing distribution systems are geared.
-Sometimes we forget that the objectives are to: provide a quality food product geared to the existing distribution system; keep the price at a minimum; and use the minimum amount of energy.
+For some reason, we in the refrigeration industry have been trying to freeze everything that comes along in the area of food products since 1848.
+It was discovered that food could be preserved by reducing its temperature to -17 °C and could be preserved for long periods.
+Frequently, we forget that not every item needs to be frozen to be preserved for the time to which existing distribution systems are geared.
+Every so often, we forget that the objectives are to provide a quality food product geared to the existing distribution system, keep the price at a minimum, and use the minimum amount of energy.

-For many years the poultry industry in the US distributed poultry in the form of whole birds packed in ice.
-This is not a very ingenious system as each pound of ice pack poultry required about one-half pound of ice during transportation to the sales outlet.
-The temperatures of the delivered products were not consistent and varied from 0 °C to 4°C, and above.
-Obviously, transporting 33.3 percent more weight than you sell is self-defeating and expensive.
-As a result, considerable research was done indicating that frozen poultry was the way of the future.
+For many years, the poultry industry in the US distributed poultry in the form of whole birds packed in ice.
+This is not a very ingenious system, as each pound of ice-packed poultry requires about one-half pound of ice during transportation to the sales outlet.
+The temperatures of the delivered products were inconsistent and varied from 0 °C to 4 °C and above.
+Transporting 33.3 percent more weight than you sell is self-defeating and expensive.
+As a result, considerable research indicated that frozen poultry was the way of the future.
 However, some poultry producers decided to take a different approach.
-The demands of the supermarkets were directed toward prepackaged and pre-priced poultry 'Ready for Sale'.
+The demands of the supermarkets were directed toward prepackaged and pre-priced poultry, 'Ready for Sale.'

-'Chill pack', a product that was equilibrated at - 2 degree C was a good answer.
-Today, about half the US poultry pack is produced this way and the percentage is rising.
-This product is produced by transporting the packages through a continuous freezer for a predetermined time depending upon the type of package.
+'Chill pack,' a product equilibrated at - 2 degrees C, was a good answer.
+Today, about half the US poultry pack is produced this way, and the percentage is rising.
+This product is produced by transporting the packages through a continuous freezer for a predetermined time, depending upon the package type.
 The average time is about 50 mm.
-The product is stored at - 2 degree C. This prepackaged product has a far superior shelf-life to ice pack poultry.
+The product is stored at -2 degrees C. This prepackaged product has a far superior shelf-life to ice-pack poultry.

-Chill pack poultry is produced on several types of automatic or semi-automatic systems.
-The selection of the type of system to be used is basically related to the customer's product handling system.
-A semi-automatic system employs a multi-track tunnel freezer (Fig. 2) with each track driven independently by a variable speed hydraulic drive, so that different sizes of packages with different time requirements can be chilled to -2°C. Additionally, products can be frozen on one track while two tracks are used for the chill pack.
-The packages are transported through the tunnel in nesting plastic trays which ride on a dolly.
-The dollies are then moved manually into a -2° C storage room which holds several days production.
-The product is unloaded from the dollies, pre-priced, packaged in a master carton and loaded on the delivery truck.
+Chill-pack poultry is produced using several types of automatic or semi-automatic systems.
+The selection of what will be used is related to the customer's product handling system.
+A semi-automatic system employs a multi-track tunnel freezer (Fig. 2), with each track driven independently by a variable speed hydraulic drive so that packages of different sizes and other time requirements can be chilled to -2 °C. Additionally, products can be frozen on one track while two tracks are used for the chill pack.
+The packages are transported through the tunnel in nesting plastic trays on a dolly.
+The dollies are then moved manually into a -2° C storage room that holds various production days.
+The product is unloaded from the dollies, pre-priced, packaged in a master carton, and loaded on the delivery truck.

 Fig. 2